BaGuAr/bgclicker/README.md

-# bgclicker
+# bgclicker ( how to make mouse click )
-Simple Auto Clicker Made in VB.NET
+How to make mouse click??

 Please Remember: This tool is made for "FUN" Do not Abuse!
-Download: http://mineramen.com/dlbc.html
+Download: unavailable